-Quickly going through the 800 Describe-It-Yourself cards is a great way to systematically check to see if you have missed something important in any given passage.
+Quickly going through the 1,300+ Describe-It-Yourself fast-scroll list or chards is a great way to systematically check to see if you have missed something important in any given passage.
 For instance, you may be studying Psalm 119:137-144 which was written to help believers and the psalmist himself deal with unrighteous rulers.
 Jesus is not mentioned by name, of course, but the passage and the Bible as a whole show that the world needs to be ruled by God himself.
 This points to the Lord Jesus, the righteous King of kings.
 Moreover, the passage in Psalm 119 shows that only God is righteous.
 So the same point can be made as in Rom.
 3:10 which is often used in evangelism.
-Thus, it is good to use the Describe-It-Yourself cards as a check-up tool.
+Thus, it is good to use the Describe-It-Yourself cards or fast-scroll list as a check-up tool.

 The Describe-It-Yourself cards can be used for games in various ways.
 One way to play is somewhat like Apples to Apples ®.
 In each round, players select an adjective card from their hand which they hope may be chosen as the best card / adjective in that round to describe the question or answer being studied.

 EXAMPLE: How would you describe the question that Joseph asked his brothers in Genesis 50:19?
 He said, "Do not be afraid, for am I in the place of God?"
 Considering the six cards below, some are easy to eliminate.
 Joseph comforted his brothers.
 So he was not angry at them or even very critical.
 Nor was his question difficult to understand.
 He may have said it somewhat strongly, and it was helpful, but perhaps the most important point is that his question was focused on God.
 So it was faith based. -- Occasionally, two cards in a round may be chosen.